1. The importance of knowledge base SEO

 - It’s not appropriate for hosting sensitive information that nevertheless needs to be shared among a restricted group

-In any of these cases, keep your knowledge base private.
-This should be possible in the software you use, or ask your developers in the case of in-house software.
+In any of these cases, keep your knowledge base documentation private.
+This should be possible through the software you use or ask your developers in the case of in-house software.

 On the other hand, if there’s any reason for making your knowledge base public, you should go for it.